 Titles of Pleadings

 Many litigants tend to get “stuck” on naming their pleadings.
-The good thing is that Texas courts are generally quite liberal in how a litigant names their pleadings.
+The good thing is that Texas courts are generally quite liberal in how a litigant names their pleadings, and allow for room in phrasing one’s pleadings.
 For example, a Motion for Sanctions may become a Motion to Sanction, or perhaps even Request to Sanction (although it is generally recommended to stick to the traditional naming as much as possible).